UniversalDevicesInc-PG3/udi-poly-FlumeWater/README.md

 - GV7 - Usage month to date

 ## Revision History
+- 3.0.14: 06/05/2022
+  - Rework trapping of invalid_token error to completely restart and get a new token
 - 3.0.13: 05/07/2022
   - Trap when reconnect is attempted when already running
   - Proper trapping of RemoteDisconnected error